fathima02/Landing-page/README.md

 # Landing-page
-# the index.html file can be found in Templates folder.
+# The index.html file can be found in Templates folder.
+# CSS file is located in static folder